zph/terraform-provider-mysql/README.md

 3. **Version File Update**: If a new version was determined, the `VERSION` file is automatically updated with the new version number.

-4. **Confirmation Prompts**: The process includes interactive confirmations at key steps:
+4. **Default Branch Update**: Fetches and updates the default branch (`r3.0.62`) to ensure the release branch is created from the latest code.

-   - Confirmation to create and tag the release
+5. **Release Branch Creation**: Creates a new branch named `release/v{VERSION}` (e.g., `release/v3.0.62007`) from the updated default branch.

-   - Confirmation to deploy as a GitHub release
+6. **Version File Commit**: If the `VERSION` file was modified, it commits the change on the release branch with message "Update VERSION to {version}".

-   - Confirmation to push tags and commits to GitHub
+7. **Tag Creation**: Creates an annotated git tag with the version number on the release branch.

-5. **Tag Creation**: Creates an annotated git tag with the version number.
+8. **Push to GitHub**: Pushes both the release branch and tag to GitHub.

-6. **Version File Commit**: If the `VERSION` file was modified, it commits the change with message "Update VERSION to {version}".
+9. **GitHub Actions**: When the tag is pushed, GitHub Actions automatically:

-7. **GitHub Release**: Uses `goreleaser` to:
+   - Builds binaries for all supported platforms (Linux, macOS, Windows, FreeBSD)
-   - Build binaries for all supported platforms (Linux, macOS, Windows, FreeBSD)
+   - Creates archives (zip files) for each platform/architecture combination
-   - Create archives (zip files) for each platform/architecture combination
+   - Generates SHA256 checksums
-   - Generate SHA256 checksums
+   - Signs the checksum file with GPG (configured in CI/CD)
-   - Sign the checksum file with your GPG key
+   - Creates a GitHub release

-   - Create a draft GitHub release (you can publish it manually after review)
+10. **Pull Request**: Create a pull request from the release branch (`release/v{VERSION}`) to the default branch (`r3.0.62`).

-8. **Push to GitHub**: Pushes the tag and commits to the remote repository.
+11. **Merge**: After CI completes successfully, merge the PR to complete the release.

 ### Usage

-To create a release, simply run:
+To create a release using the PR-based workflow:

 ```bash
 make release